 There have been no confirmed cases of Ebola in The Gambia.
 For health advice relating to Ebola, see the National Travel Health Network and Centre website.
 For further details about this outbreak of Ebola, see the World Health Organization website and this map showing the areas affected.

-There are no restrictions on air travel to or from neighbouring countries affected by Ebola virus disease.
-Health officials screen all passengers and may refuse entry if there are concerns.
+Although there are no air-travel restrictions with neighbouring Ebola-infected countries, health officials screen all passengers and may refuse entry if there are concerns.

 The Gambia has provision in law for the implementation of the death penalty for a number of crimes including arson, murder and treason.
 See Local laws and Customs